A Simple, Optimal and Efficient Algorithm for Online Exp-Concave Optimization: Introduction

 \section{Introduction}

 Online Convex Optimization (OCO) provides a versatile framework for online learning, with deep connections to stochastic optimization, game theory, and information theory~\citep{book/Cambridge/cesa2006prediction,hazan2016introductionOCO}.
-Online eXp-concave Optimization (OXO), is an important instance, where each online loss function is exponentially concave (exp-concave), meaning that $\exp(- \alpha f(\x))$ is concave for some $\alpha>0$ with $f(\x)$ denoting the loss function.
+Online eXp-concave Optimization (OXO) is an important instance, where loss functions are exponentially concave (exp-concave), i.e., $\exp(- \alpha f(\cdot))$ is concave for some $\alpha>0$ with $f$ denoting the loss function.
 Exp-concavity naturally arises in many machine learning applications such as linear/logistic regression~\citep{foster1991OLR,vovk1997OLR,COLT18:improper-LR}, portfolio selection~\citep{cover1991universal}, linear-quadratic regulator control~\citep{ICML20:log-control}, and so on.
 From a theoretical perspective, it introduces rich structures beyond convexity, allowing algorithms to exploit the local geometry of the loss landscape, often through local norms induced along the optimization trajectory.
-Such structures yield sharper statistical guarantees: Exp-concave losses admit algorithms with minimax-optimal regret $O(d \log T)$~\citep{ordentlich-cover-1998-portfolio}, an exponential improvement over the $\Omega(\sqrt{T})$ lower bound for convex losses~\citep{COLT08:lower-bound}.
+Such structures yield sharper statistical guarantees: Exp-concave losses admit a minimax-optimal regret of $O(d \log T)$~\citep{ordentlich-cover-1998-portfolio}, an exponential improvement over the $\Omega(\sqrt{T})$ lower bound for convex losses~\citep{COLT08:lower-bound}.